New waste fees FAQ

 What recyclable items can be sorted and dumped for free?

-• Problem household wastes—paint, gas bottles, light globes, oils (car and household)
+- Problem wastes (Paint, gas bottles, light globes, car and household oils)

 If I dump sorted recyclables for free, does it use up one of my five free trips?

 All ratepayers will receive a bar code with their rates notice in July that can be taken to the tip and scanned five times to allow free dumping of loads up to one tonne.

 As a resident, if I am dumping the rubbish of a friend, neighbour or family member, can I use their barcode to dump it for free?

 I'm not a ratepayer, I rent a property.
 What about me?

 All landlords will be instructed to hand over the barcode for each property to its tenants to allow them to utilise their five free trips.